vasilakisfil/Introspected-REST/README.md

 business can apply.
 First, GraphQL doesn't play well with the existing HTTP infrastructure.
-For instance, most GraphQL implementations, use a single endpoint with the same HTTP method, HTTP POST, for the client-server communication.
+For instance, most GraphQL implementations, use a single endpoint with the same HTTP method, `POST`, for the client-server communication.
 As a result, the specification cannot take advantage of existing HTTP protocols and mechanisms but instead has to re-invent the wheel on some of them, like caching.